 Whether you’re just starting out in your career or you’re nearing the top of the corporate ladder, finding a mentor can be a powerful tool to help you reach your goals.
+And in that first chat, you want to come prepared with strong, interesting questions to ask a mentor to set yourself up for success.

 According to a survey of 8k workers, 9 out of 10 employees who have a mentor report being satisfied with their jobs.
 For those who didn’t have mentors, more than 4 in 10 workers say they’ve considered quitting their jobs in the three months prior to the survey.